 Can you get approved for a personal loan with fair credit?

 Yes, there are lenders that approve borrowers with fair credit.
-However, the rate you qualify for is also impacted by your credit score.
+The rate you receive will reflect your full financial profile, including your credit score, income, and existing debts.

 Checking personal loan credit score requirements with different lenders could give you an idea of where you have the best chances of getting a loan.
 Many online lenders list minimum credit score and other eligibility requirements on their websites, which makes it easier to weed out loans you may not qualify for.